rishichawda/rishikc.com/src/content/blog/native-app-emulator-android-mac-linux-ios-install-command-line/index.md

 ### Step 2: Install Android SDK.

-Once we have installed and set-up Java in our system, we will need to install Android SDK.
+Once we have installed and set-up Java in our system, we will need to install Android SDK so that we can get necessary tools in our systems including the android virtual device manager and emulator itself!

 Windows and linux users can download the command line tools [here](https://developer.android.com/studio/#downloads).